 Most recently, CWH models have been utilized to address the COVID-19 pandemic in marginalized communities.
 Calo et al. (2020) discuss mobilizing Better Together REACH, an existing chronic disease prevention program which works with Latinx communities of Lebanon and Reading in Pennsylvania, during the COVID-19 pandemic.
 Using CHWs, the program disseminated materials in Spanish, helped families stay informed about best practices to reduce the spread of the disease, provided information about testing and healthcare, and partnered with Penn State Project ECHO “to inform health care providers and administrators of the latest best practices in emergency preparedness and patient treatment of COVID-19” (p.
 3).
 Programs such as Better Together REACH highlight the importance of CHWs and CHW models in combating COVID-19.
 Because they had already established existing relationships with community members, they were able to quickly mobilize to respond to the pandemic and were uniquely positioned to address specific needs in the communities they served.

-Community leaders and community based organizations, that represent the most vulnerable groups, are essential voices that need to be engaged to respond to pandemics and other emergency situations..
+Community leaders and community-based organizations, that represent the most vulnerable groups, are essential voices that need to be engaged to respond to pandemics and other emergency situations.
 The multi-sector collaboration between those trusted groups and the health institutions is crucial to promote community resilience and to timely connect high-risk populations to support services.

 Since 2009, Central Valley Health Policy Institute (CVHPI) has highlighted the important role of promotores and CHWs in improving access to healthcare for immigrant families in Fresno County (Capitman et al., 2009).
 In 2017, CVHPI partnered with Fresno Building Healthy Communities (Fresno BHC) to continue strategizing how to address health inequities in South Fresno.
 Many residents in South Fresno are People of Color and low income.
 CVHPI and Fresno BHC asked community members about their perceptions of existing health challenges and their recommendations for addressing these challenges.
 This collaboration yielded to publishing the “Community Benefits Needs Assessment in South Fresno,” a report detailing their findings and recommendations which was presented to members of the community (Pacheco-Werner et al., 2017).
 One of the main recommendations from community members was the establishment of a Neighborhood Wellness Team that can provide informal, and culturally and linguistically responsive preventive and care access coordination services to a prioritized group of residents living within a designated geographical area to address comprehensive needs in a coordinated way.
 Another recommendation was the need to receive health services in places where community members frequent such as community centers and schools within their neighborhoods.
 The recommendations focused on building neighborhood level public health infrastructure.

 CVHPI and Fresno BHC further developed the Neighborhood Wellness Team concept by reaching out to medical and allied health training programs, local non-profit hospital systems, and other medical providers and stakeholders.
 Saint Agnes Medical Center joined CVHPI and Fresno BHC in convening a broader group of stakeholders, including the Fresno County Department of Public Health.
-From 2017-2018, the group met over several months8 to develop a pilot and implementation plan.
+From 2017-2018, the group met over several months to develop a pilot and implementation plan.
 Two neighborhoods were selected to pilot the model: Calwa and Mosqueda.
 Saint Agnes abruptly exited the planning process and the project was never piloted.
 CVHPI and Fresno BHC continued to refine and submit the model to philanthropic, government, and hospital systems.
 The 2017 Community Benefits Needs Assessment in South Fresno and the Neighborhood Wellness Team model were foundational in shaping the structure of the Fresno COVID-19 Equity Project.

 Process of Fresno COVID-19 Equity Project (CEP) development and Launch